 It’s funny how small changes can make such a big impact.

-If you love fresh cut hydrangea blooms as much as I do, learn how to stop the droop with these tips!
+If you love fresh-cut hydrangea blooms as much as I do, learn how to keep them from wilting with THESE tips!

 Seasonal Home Tours

 I’m so glad you guys enjoyed the seasonal home tours as much as I did!

 It’s really fun to link up with other bloggers and see how everyone decorates for the seasons.

 My rustic farmhouse spring tour was really fun because it was the first time I’d ever linked up with a large group of bloggers.

 It was really fun hopping from house to house and seeing how everyone decorated their homes for spring.

 My rustic farmhouse fall home tour was a big one where I shared my home with 29 other talented home decor bloggers.